 - Applicant names are removed from the questionnaire before responses are evaluated by three faculty members using a common rubric, and the results are averaged.

 - entrance examination results; and

-- averaged score from the written questionnaire.
+- the written questionnaire.

 - Applicant files in each tier are divided into two groups: "current, active CMU applicants" and "transfer applicants."
 Applicant files for current, active CMU applicants are considered first for admission in each tier.

 - A maximum of thirty-five (35) applicants are accepted for each cohort, two cohorts accepted each year (Fall and Spring).

 - Applicants may be accepted either "fully" or "pending successful completion of pre-requisite requirements," or "accepted provisionally" if completing pathophysiology concurrently with first set of nursing courses.